 Yesterday, I was watching a special TV program in which President Bill Clinton took part in a dialogue with the citizens of Japan.
-The depth of his insight as a president as well as his open and frank responses really gave me favorable impression.
+The depth of his insight as a president, as well as his open and frank responses, really left a positive impression.

 The program reminded me of a breakfast gathering I attended with UK Prime Minister Tony Blair when he came to Japan at the beginning of the year.
 Mr. Blair is also incredibly open and frank.
-To be honest, I was very surprised when I received an invitation to the breakfast gathering at the end of last year.
-The invitation read, “We would like to hold an occasion where a frank exchange of opinions can take place with the emerging managers of the 21st century, regarding politics, economics and the Japan-UK relationship.”
+To be honest, I was very surprised when I received an invitation to the breakfast gathering.
+It read: “We would like to hold an occasion where a frank exchange of opinions can take place with the emerging managers of the 21st century, regarding politics, economics, and the Japan-UK relationship.”

 I had been afforded an opportunity to participate in an open exchange of ideas with the top leader of another country.
-In this column, I will briefly report on what happened.
+There were some big names present:

 Participants from the UK Side